Corni33/CarND_P3_BehaviorCloning/README.md

 ## Model Evaluation

 After tuning the parameters the model is now able to follow the track without leaving the road and also to recover from artificially induced bad situations (car nearly leaving the track) in a robust manner.
-As a way to make the movement of the car more natural and fluid I added a low-pass filter to the steering angle values.
+As a way to make the movement of the car more natural and fluid I added a low-pass filter to the steering angle values (drive.py line 74).
 The car now behaves less jittery and mimics human driving behavior in a better way.

 The file [video.mp4](https://github.com/Corni33/CarND_P3_BehaviorCloning/blob/master/video.mp4) contains a recorded lap around track one of the driving simulator.